imagekitio/docs-keep-a-changelog/api-reference/media-api/move-folder.md

 {% swagger baseUrl="https://api.imagekit.io" path="/v1/bulkJobs/moveFolder" method="post" summary="Move folder API" %}
 {% swagger-description %}
 This will move one folder into another.
+The selected folder, it's nested folders, files and their versions are moved in this operation.
 {% endswagger-description %}

 {% swagger-parameter in="header" name="Authorization" type="string" %}